Alaska’s Matanuska Glacier is public, but most visitors can reach it only via private land

 Tourists and Alaskans alike are eager to explore the Matanuska, but while most of it sits on state-owned land, the state controls no ready road entrances or usable public-access easements.
 Although the glacier can be accessed via boat, plane, helicopter, snow machine or a variety of challenging, days-long hikes, most visitors use the private road, then pass through the fee station and go to a parking area managed by longtime resident Bill Stevenson.

 To create that access, Stevenson’s Matanuska Glacier Park leverages a patchwork of private land.
-That includes property originally settled through homesteading; a road easement that is the subject of a lawsuit neighbor Mark Wayson filed against Stevenson that contends, in part, that the entrance road is unsafe for the thousands of visitors who use it every year; and land leased from the Anchorage-based Cook Inlet Region Inc. (CIRI), established through the 1971 Alaska Native Claims Settlement Act, a federal law that returned land to Alaska Natives via business entities known as native corporations.
+It includes property originally settled through homesteading; a road easement that is the subject of a lawsuit neighbor Mark Wayson filed against Stevenson that contends, in part, that the entrance road is unsafe for the thousands of visitors who use it every year; and land leased from the Anchorage-based Cook Inlet Region Inc. (CIRI), established through the 1971 Alaska Native Claims Settlement Act, a federal law that returned land to Alaska Natives via business entities known as native corporations.

 Stevenson said that the simplest way to get to the glacier is via private property.